 Our first project in 2016, A River Town, was to photograph one town (Frenchtown, NJ) during one weekend and to generate a collection of images that showed this town, as we saw it.
 Since then we've done many projects, contests and exhibits involving anywhere from a dozen to 200 photographers all working together.

 Below are brief summaries of things we've done.
 There are many more to come.
-Join our group and be invited to be part of our upcoming events.
+SUBSCRIBE to the group and be invited to be part of our upcoming projects and events.

 HUNTERDON BARNS, BRIDGES & BUILDINGS -